 - Loss of Use: If your home becomes inhabitable from a covered peril, Loss of Use coverage will help pay for accommodations and living expenses.

 How will your homeowners coverage fair in Florida's storms?

 The Sunshine State is infamous for unpredictable weather, particularly of the hurricane variety.
 As Florida homeowners, you are most likely well aware of hurricane season and how to prepare your home if it's being threatened.
 However, you should also be sure your home has the proper insurance coverage.

 Standard Florida homeowners insurance policies typically cover wind damage from hurricanes but when the waters start rising you could be in trouble without a separate flood policy.
-Standard home policies don't provide coverage for flood damage and because of this, Florida residents should seriously consider purchasing a flood policy through the National Flood Insurance Program.
+Whether you’re in Tampa or Fort Myers, standard home policies don't provide coverage for flood damage and because of this, Florida residents should seriously consider purchasing a flood policy through the National Flood Insurance Program.
 Not sure if your community lies on a flood plain?
 Check here.

 Florida is also home to another natural phenomenon – sinkholes.
 Usually sinkholes are classified with earthquakes as earth movement and are not covered by standard home insurance policies.
 However, in the state of Florida insurers are required to offer sinkhole coverage because they are so common.
 If you aren't sure sinkholes are covered in your policy, talk to your home insurance agent.

 For additional information about specific Florida homeowners insurance laws and regulations, visit the Florida Department of Insurance website.

 |Altamonte Springs||Boca Raton||Bonita Springs||Boynton Beach|

 |Opa Locka||Orange Park||Orlando||Ormond Beach|